 For example, you can think of a green dog to remember “der Hund,” or imagine red Santa pants to remind yourself that it is “die Hose.”
 Do this consistently and you will be a master of German gender in no time.

 4. Cognates: Harness the Words You Already Know

 Languages don’t evolve in complete isolation.
 They mix in the same way as the people who speak them, and are as intertwined as family trees.
 Everyone borrows from everyone else and German is no exception.

-This is good news for language learners because of so-called “cognates”.
+This is good news if you want to learn German fast because of so-called “cognates.”
 Cognates are words in two different languages whose spelling and meaning is so similar that they are easily recognized and understood.

 These familiars make it impossible to start entirely “from scratch” with a language, because there are tons of words already at your disposal.

 I remember being completely surprised at my ability to read 80% of everything that was written inside a supermarket in Barcelona—without ever having taken a single Spanish lesson in my life.

 It was all thanks to the fact that Spanish is a Romance language, and I took four years of Latin in high school.
 True story.